Appraisals for Estate Settlement by Prompt Appraisal

 Contact us immediately to discuss your unique estate appraisal needs and how we can put our business acumen to work for you.

 Settling an estate generally requires an appraisal to establish fair market value for the estate affected.
 We understand that when you lose a loved one, acquiring an appraisal is the furthest thought from your mind.
 Because of this, now and then there will be times that the effective date of an appraisal report deviates from the date of your loss.
 Prompt Appraisal assures that we are familiar with the procedures and requirements requested by the IRS and MI revenue agencies to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
 The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our appraisers to confidentiality, ensuring the fullest degree of privacy for all parties involved.

 The necessity of having an appraisal when dealing with the IRS to show income when filing documents is often overlooked by most people.

 Opinions of value displayed in documents filed with the the IRS and MI state agencies definitely should be supported by a comprehensive report as to how the appraiser acquired his conclusions.
 A report of this caliber will definitely demonstrate your claim that the numbers displayed within the report are well-founded and accurate.

 Prompt Appraisal ensures an well-founded report, which will give an executor solid facts and numbers that will exceed IRS and state agency requirements.
 There's no need to be concerned when getting a report from Prompt Appraisal, because we will stand by it no matter what.

-Opinions of value used in documents provided to the the IRS and MI state agencies absolutely should be supported by a comprehensive report as to how the appraiser came to his conclusions.
+Opinions of value shown in documents filed with the revenue authorities definitely should be supported by an exhaustive report as to how the appraiser arrived at his conclusions.